Loitokitok

-Loitokitok, also Oloitokitok, is a town in Kajiado County, Kajiado South Constituency close to the Tanzania and Kenya border.
+Loitokitok, also Oloitokitok,or Loitoktok is a town in Kajiado County, Kajiado South Constituency close to the Tanzania and Kenya border.
+It is a vibrant multi cultural, multi ethnic border town.

 Location

-Loitokitok town lies within the foothills and in a view of the Tanzania highest mountain, Mount Kilimanjaro.
+Loitokitok town lies within the foothills and in a view of the highest mountain in Africa, Mount Kilimanjaro, found in Tanzania.

 This location lies approximately 255 km, by road, southeast of Nairobi, the capital of Kenya and the largest city in the country.

 Overview

-Loitokitok is small but growing town in southeastern Kenya, at the border with Tanzania.
-The town was previously the administrative headquarters of the former Loitokitok District in which it was located.
+Loitokitok is a small but growing town in southeastern Kenya, bordering Tanzania.
+The town was previously the administrative headquarters of the former Loitokitok District, in which it was located.
 Loitokitok is served by a general government hospital and by Loitokitok Airstrip.

 Population

 At this time there is no recent, reliable population estimate for the town of Loitokitok.

-Points of Interest
+Points of interest

-Loitokitok or its environs, is the location of the following points of interest:
+Loitokitok or its environs is the location of the following points of interest: